 The North Carolina Judicial Branch is committed to ensuring that individuals with disabilities can participate fully and fairly in judicial activities, programs, and services.

-If you are an individual with a disability who needs a reasonable accommodation, contact the ADA Coordinator
+If you are an individual with a disability who needs a reasonable accommodation, contact the local ADA Coordinator

 for the county where the hearing or other court activity is scheduled.
 If there is no designated ADA Coordinator, contact the Office of the Clerk of Superior Court

-Please be prepared to provide the following essential information:
+Be prepared to provide the following essential information:

 - Name of the individual needing the assistance